Early detection is the best protection.

 External beam radiation therapy

-HDR brachytherapy involves administration of high doses of radiation to the prostate over a short period of time.
+HDR brachytherapy involves administration of high doses of radiation to the prostate over a short time.
 Typically, an HDR brachytherapy procedure involves insertion of 12 to 20 hollow needles containing catheters, which are inserted through the skin and into the prostate.
-Spinal anesthesia is usually given, and the procedure often requires overnight hospitalization.
-After the catheters are in place, a CT scan and/or an MRI is taken to confirm the exact location of the catheters, the prostate and surrounding tissues.
-A treatment plan is then created and a radioactive source is placed through the catheters to allow radiation to reach the prostate.
 The radioactive source remains at a location in the prostate for five to 15 minutes and is then removed.
 Often, the treatment occurs over several days and the catheters are removed after the last treatment.
 Patients are usually given some type of anesthesia to help with the discomfort during the procedure, and this treatment may require a stay in the hospital.

-Prostate cancer is often a slow-growing cancer.
-Physicians may recommend that a patient receive no immediate treatment, instead just closely monitoring the patient with periodic PSA testing and rectal exams.
+Physicians may recommend that a patient receive no immediate treatment, instead they opt to closely monitor patients with periodic PSA testing and rectal exams.
 Some men, especially those who are older or who have other health problems, may never need prostate cancer treatments.

 *Source material drawn from www.cyberknife.com.
 Please refer to that website for a complete listing of references used in the original information sections.